mahsamb/SCRQD/README.md

 # Exploration of the Subjective Comparative Relation Quintuples Dataset (SCRQD)

 ## Introduction to the SCRQD Dataset
-The Subjective Comparative Relation Quintuples Dataset (SCRQD) is an innovative resource designed for the nuanced analysis of subjective comparative questions in the smartphone domain.
-SCRQD stands out for its detailed categorization and unique approach to understanding the subtleties of comparative queries, thereby enhancing the capabilities of Automatic Subjective Question Answering (ASQA) systems.
+The Subjective Comparative Relation Quintuples Dataset (SCRQD) is a comprehensive dataset designed specifically for the analysis of subjective comparative questions in the smartphone domain.
+Distinguished by its detailed structure, the SCRQD dataset is instrumental in advancing the field of Automatic Subjective Question Answering (ASQA) systems.

 ## Overview of the SCRQD Dataset